cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

         `Joyent <http://serverbear.com/9798/joyent>`_

-To add the new setting to the list of hardware configuration types, click 'Save'.
+These codes are subject to change so be sure to verify the values with the provider's system.

-For an example specification, see 'Managing Existing Hardware Configurations' below.
+To add the new configuration to the list of hardware types, click 'Save'.

 Managing Existing Hardware Configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A user can view/edit a hardware type by clicking on the hardware type name on the Home screen, or selecting 'Hardware types' -> <name of the hardware type> on the top left of the screen.
+A user can view/edit a hardware type by clicking on the hardware type's name on the Home screen, or selecting 'Hardware types' **->** <name of the hardware type> on the top-left of the page.

-The edit hardware type page provides a similar interface to the create profile screen.
+The edit hardware type page provides a similar interface to the 'Create a hardware type' screen.
 Current settings for the hardware type can be modified and deleted accordingly.

 .. figure:: hardware-screenshot-3.png
     :align: center